-The 439th Maintenance Group is composed of three squadrons.
-The units that fall under this group include the 439th Aircraft Maintenance Squadron, 439th Maintenance Squadron and 439th Maintenance Operations Squadron.
+The 439th Maintenance Group is composed of two squadrons.
+The units that fall under this group include the 439th Aircraft Maintenance Squadron and the 439th Maintenance Squadron.

 The 439th Mission Support Group is composed of seven squadrons and one flight.
 The group includes the 439th Force Support Squadron, 439th Civil Engineer Squadron, 439th Communications Squadron, 439th Logistics Readiness Squadron, 439th Security Forces Squadron, 42nd Aerial Port Squadron, 58th Aerial Port Squadron and 439th Contracting Flight.